 There was a pause.
 “I don’t think that’ll be necessary,” the Secretary said, sounding uncertain.
 “Unless, of course, you want to.”

-“No, I don’t want – never mind.”
-The Secretary was alright, but she’d been a reaper for a long time.
-A long time.
+“No, I don’t want— never mind.”
+Gertrude swallowed a sigh.
+Ethel was as friendly as she could afford to be, but she’d been a reaper for a long time.
+Even longer than Gertrude, and that was already a terribly long time.
 There wasn’t exactly a lot of movement in the reaper job market.
-Then again, maybe she’d always been this serious.
 “Just put the money in my account.
-And this is temporary, right?
+And this is temporary, understood?
 I’m not raising ghoulets to ghoulhood.”
 Not least because chicken wouldn’t keep them happy for long.

 “Absolutely.
 We’re working on a solution.”
 The Secretary sounded much more confident, but it didn’t exactly impress Gertrude.
 She thought it was probably less confidence in a solution than confidence that she had something scripted to say.

 It took four trips up the three flights of stairs to her apartment, dragging precariously full bin bags of grave dirt, before the bath was full.
-And she was pretty sure the woman in 2b had heard her.
+And she was pretty sure the woman in 2B had heard her.
 She could feel herself being watched – as much as she could be with the lights off in the windowless stairwell.
 Well, no point worrying about that.
 She folded the bin bags neatly and put them back under the sink, then went to peek into the bathroom.
 The ghoulets had fallen on the sack of KFC eagerly enough, although they seemed a bit unimpressed by the secret spices.
 One had thrown up violently on her good hand towel, but with that out of the way they’d returned to the chicken, crunching through bones and splattering shreds of skin across the walls and floorboards.
-She was going to have to re-paint before she moved, that was for sure.
+She was going to have to re-paint before she moved, at the very least.

 Now the bathroom was quiet, the muted light from the street slipping through the uncurtained window to light snoring mounds in the tub of dirt.
 There was an unpleasant-looking puddle next to the potted fern, and Gertrude made a mental note to buy puppy training pads.
-The Secretary better be pretty bloody generous with the compensation.
+She hoped the Secretary was going to be generous with the compensation.

-Someone was knocking at the door.
+The afternoon was wearing on, the early winter sky already turning toward dusk, and someone was knocking on the door.
 Gertrude sighed, closing her book with a finger marking her place.
-It’d be 2b.
+It’d be 2B.
 Sure enough, a quiet voice drifted under the door.

 Gertrude scratched her ear.
-She always left some cake outside 2b, in a small pink tin decorated with kittens.
+She always left some cake outside 2B, in a small pink tin decorated with kittens.
 She liked kittens.
-They didn’t like her so much – animals weren’t too keen on the whole not-technically-alive thing.
+They didn’t like her so much – animals were never too happy with the not-technically-alive.

 Gertrude waited until she heard the woman’s footsteps fading back down the stairs before she got up and retrieved the tin from the mat outside.
-She’d given cake to all her neighbours when she first moved in, but hadn’t got so much as the empty tin back from anyone except 2b.
+She’d given cake to all her neighbours when she first moved in, but hadn’t received so much as the empty tin back from anyone except 2B.
 She seemed nice.
 A little broken, perhaps, but wasn’t everyone?
-She sniffed the coconut biscuits and put them in the box with the rest of the Victoria’s sponge.
+She sniffed the coconut biscuits and put them in the box with the rest of the Victoria sponge.
 She’d give it away when she went out tonight.

 She picked up her book and settled back into her favourite chair, plumping the throw cushions and draping a fluffy pink blanket across her lap.
 She had a couple of hours yet before she’d go out.
-The sun didn’t exactly make her cower and hide, but it did hurt her eyes these days, and her skin burned horribly.
+The sun didn’t exactly make her cower and hide, but it did hurt her eyes, and her skin came up in a miserable sort of rash.
 So she read in the day, or sat watching the shadows shorten and lengthen across the floor of the apartment, her thoughts running in the strange fields that were as close as she got to sleep.

 The ghoulets were rampaging around the apartment when she let herself in.
-The chair had held, but they’d chewed a hole in the bottom of the door.
+The chair across the bathroom door had held, but they’d chewed a hole in the bottom of the door itself.
 The pantry was open, bags of flour (plain, pastry, self-raising, bread) disembowelled and scattering explosive halos across the kitchen floor.
-Golden syrup and honey spilled from shelf to shelf in slow motion cascades, and packets of chocolate chips, dried fruit and marzipan were strewn haphazardly about.
+Golden syrup and honey spilled from shelf to shelf in slow motion cascades, and packets of chocolate chips, dried fruit and marzipan were strewn haphazardly across the living room and down the hall to her bedroom door.
 Powdery footprints tracked across the rugs and decorated the sofa, and there was a baking goods-encrusted ghoulet sat on the coffee table, trying unsuccessfully to lick his belly clean.
-Gertrude stood in the doorway, watching them in dismay, then hurriedly slammed the door shut as three of the creatures made a dash towards her, long-limbed monsters trailing flour and cocoa powder behind them.
+Gertrude stood in the doorway, watching them in dismay, then hurriedly slammed the door shut behind her as three of the creatures made a dash forward, the little long-limbed monsters trailing flour and cocoa powder behind them.

 Gertrude looked at the bin bag full of flour and beyond-saving cushions.
 She was going to have to throw her rug away, too.
 She loved her rug.
-She’d had it since she was human.
-“Is there anywhere to take them yet?”
+She’d bought it from a very nervous travelling salesman, back when there were such things.
+“Is the foster centre taking them in yet?”

 “Mmm.
 No. Not as yet.”

-“I already have eight ghoulets in my apartment, Amelia.
+“I already have eight ghoulets in my apartment, Ethel.
 I’m not even allowed a hamster in this apartment.
 The landlord was quite clear.”

 “They chewed their way out of the bathroom and broke into the pantry.
-Destroyed most of my baking supplies.
-Threw up on my couch.
+They destroyed most of my baking supplies.
+And they threw up on my sofa.
 Twice.”

 “It’s really better to use our titles, Reaper Leeds.”